 - To schools to resume in-person learning, addressing learning loss and other activities: $15.1 billion

-You can access the complete snapshot of funding breakdown by visiting the link here.
+You can access the complete snapshot of the funding breakdown by visiting the link here.

 ARPA and Families Making $90K Per Year

-A Columbia University study found that passing the plan will lift more than 5 million children out of poverty this year reducing poverty by 50%.
-The White House shares that two thirds of its tax cuts and direct payments going to families making less than $90,000 per year.
+A Columbia University study found that passing the plan will lift more than 5 million children out of poverty this year, reducing poverty by 50%.
+The White House shares that two-thirds of its tax cuts and direct payments go to families making less than $90,000 annually.

-It was in June this year that CalOSBA (or The California Office of the Small Business Advocate) announced three new funding rounds with $1.5 billion in grants under California’s pandemic relief grant program.
+In June this year, CalOSBA (or The California Office of the Small Business Advocate) announced three new funding rounds with $1.5 billion in grants under California’s pandemic relief grant program.

-Apart from providing direct assistance to the needy, the state government has tried to divert part of the federal funding to support small business and entrepreneurial growth in the region.
-Under CalOSBA, the state government has launched many programs, tools, and initiatives including Innovation Hub (iHub) Program, Get Digital CA, and Source Diverse Source Local, a public-private collaboration to strengthen California-based supply chain.
+Apart from providing direct assistance to the needy, the state government has tried to divert part of the federal funding to support small businesses and entrepreneurial growth in the region.
+Under CalOSBA, the state government has launched many programs, tools, and initiatives, including Innovation Hub (iHub) Program, Get Digital CA, and Source Diverse Source Local, a public-private collaboration to strengthen the California-based supply chain.

 The ARPA funds have been disbursed under several categories by the federal government.
 These include: